jmcnamara/polars_excel_writer/examples/Readme.md

 * `write_excel_set_header.rs` - An example of writing a Polar Rust dataframe to an Excel file.
 This demonstrates saving the dataframe without a header.

+* `write_excel_set_table.rs` - An example of writing a Polar Rust dataframe to an Excel file.
+This demonstrates setting properties of the worksheet table that wraps the output dataframe.

 * `write_excel_time_format.rs` - An example of writing a Polar Rust dataframe to an Excel file.
 This example demonstrates how to change the